-This subcommittee is responsible for reviewing and evaluating the curricula of the DNP Post Master's (DNP:PM) Concentration and the DNP Nursing Administration Systems (DNP:NAS) Concentration for needed changes; reviewing and evaluating all policies and procedures related to the DNP:PM and DNP:NAS concentrations and making recommendations to the Graduate Committee for review and approval; and serving as a communication link between the SON and affiliated community agencies.
+This subcommittee is responsible for reviewing and evaluating the curricula of the DNP Post Master's (DNP:PM) Concentration and the DNP Nursing Administration Systems (DNP:NAS) Concentration for needed changes; reviewing and evaluating all policies and procedures related to the DNP:PM and DNP:NAS concentrations and making recommendations to the Graduate Committee for review and approval; and serving as a communication link between the SON and af community agencies.

-The membership shall consist of the DNP:PM and DNP:NAS concentration coordinators; the Coordinator of Graduate Nursing Programs and Business Operations; faculty of the DNP:PM and DNP:NAS concentrations; and one (1) student representative from either the DNP:PM or
+The membership shall consist of the DNP:PM and DNP:NAS Concentration Coordinators; faculty members teaching in the DNP:PM and DNP:NAS concentrations; student representatives from either the DNP:PM orDNP:NAS concentration.
+The Concentration